 Below, HMS Imperteaux is engaged by Le Berwick and Commerce de Marseille.
 HMS Victory is on the left rear.

 Above, HMS Imperteaux is engaged by Le Berwick and Commerce de Marseille.
 HMS Victory is on the left rear.
 Below, another view now including Argonauta.

 Meanwhile the action at elsewhere had been dramatic.
 Aquilion and the Spanish Argonauta were set on a converged course with HMS Bellona and HMS Spariate.
 As you will recall who would cross the T of the other was in doubt for some time and the ships exchanged broadsides as they approached.
 Below, HMS Bellona moves to cut the T of the French squadron.

 However, at the last moment and under full sail, HMS Bellona crossed in front of Aquilion and Argonauta.
 It was at this point both British ships unleashed devastating broadsides on Argonauta who suffered a series of leaks and lost three masts in a single turn.
 Crippled she was forced to strike her colours almost immediately.

 Now having lost two ships the French Admiral decided to disengage.
-The British it was true had had some considerable success, howe ver the French were resolved to bringing the enemy to battle again soon.
+The British it was true had had some considerable success, the French however were determined to bring the enemy to battle again soon…